mkijowski/ceg3400/keys-and-digital-signatures/README.md

-# Todays Agenda (2/1)
+# Todays Agenda (9/13)

-* Key signing party review (finish this document)
+## Key Signing Party!!

 * 3 GRADED Assignments for today
   * Mkijowski signed public key (pilot dropbox)
   * YOUR thrice-signed public key (pilot dropbox)
-  * Pilot Quiz (you need your public key fingerprint)
+  * Sign three other students keys (pilot dropbox)

 ---

 # It's going to be a lame party isn't it...

-You all should have run the following:
+You all should have run the following and uploaded it to pilot:

 `gpg --full-generate-key`